Skip to main content

 Their primary focus is maintaining a strong, visible presence in schools, building relationships with students and staff, and ensuring the safety of everyone on campus.
 In addition to traditional security tasks, they perform security checks, participate in emergency preparedness training, and play a key role in regular school drills.

-This program is managed in partnership with the Kennewick Police Department (KPD), which assists with the hiring process and conducts background checks on applicants.
+This program is provided in partnership with the Kennewick Police Department (KPD), which assists with the hiring process and conducts background checks on applicants.
 KPD also provides advanced training for safety officers, covering firearms, active shooter scenarios, de-escalation techniques, and emergency communication through police radio channels.

 Security Staff